Chapter One—The Hallowed Halls

 “He’s dead.
 Someone help.
 He’s dead,” the young lady kept screaming.
 She ran up to Jeff and grabbed his arms.
 “Do something.
 Help him.”

 Now my first thought is how do you help a dead guy?
 Jeff, on the other hand was dealing with an attractive woman holding onto him.
 She was in her late twenties, tall and sexy in a bright blouse, jeans and dark jacket.
 She wasn’t wearing any jewelry except for a flowered watch and a pair of pierced, loop earrings.
-On her back was a full dark knapsack.
+On her back was a full dark backpack.
 She had that wholesome beauty which needed very little if any makeup.
 In short, if she hadn’t been half hysterical about some dead guy, Jeff would be enjoying himself.

 “Calm down,” Jeff said as he grabbed hold of her arms in order to keep her from running away.
 “What happened?
 Where is this dead guy?”